djbpitt/command-line-fundamentals/outline.md

 		- They're *all* files, that's why `file` works for everything
 	- Character sets and file formats
 		- ASCII vs. UTF-8
-			- *rendering errors can occur if you're using the wrong character set*
 		- Conversion in text editor
 			- Notepad++: “Encoding”
 			- BBEdit: Bottom status bar